shobhit-mittra/vsd_pd_workshop/Theory.md

 These steps can be briefly explained follows :

 - Sythesis : This is the first step in the basic flow.
-RTL created using any HDL (Verilog, VHDL) alongwith the design and environment constraints(reffered as SDC: Synopsys Design Constraint) are used in synthesis process to generate a synthesised *gate-level netlist*.
+RTL created using any HDL (Verilog, VHDL) alongwith the design and environment constraints(referred as SDC: Synopsys Design Constraint) are used in synthesis process to generate a synthesised *gate-level netlist*.
 This netlist demonstrates the logical conectivity of the RTL design.
   >The following illustration shows a basic Sythesis from an RTL :
   >> ![Synthesis Example](/images/theory/flow_synth.png)